alx2009/K197Control/K197control_protocol_specification.md

 When a command structure is ready to be sent (execute command on the IEEE 488 bus), the IEEE 488 card must wait until a new frame is started by the K197.
 The frame with the command then can be sent.
 It must be sent without any initial synchronization sequence.

-The format of the control data is described <tbd>
+The format of the control data is described here: https://github.com/alx2009/K197Control/blob/main/K197control_commands.md